jprly/portfolio-astro/data/experiences/04_developer.md

 end: 03/23
 location: Remote
 bullets: [
-    "Developed SaaS product from concept to completion", "Grew to 250 subscribers generating over 33,000 entries of customizable feedback for ESL teachers", "Implemented new features based on growth and user feedback", "Migrated application from WordPress to JavaScript frontend and Firebase backend to allow for increased capacity and efficiency in development"
+  "Built and launched a SaaS platform from concept to production, serving ESL teachers with customizable feedback tools", "Scaled the product to 250+ paying subscribers who generated over 33,000 pieces of feedback, demonstrating product-market fit and sustained engagement", "Prioritized and delivered new features based on user feedback, improving retention and expanding platform capabilities", "Migrated the application from WordPress to a modern JavaScript frontend with a Firebase backend, improving scalability, performance, and development efficiency"
 ]
 ---